Jessica Barson: Paraventricular nucleus of the thalamus and consummatory behavior

 The paraventricular nucleus of the thalamus (PVT) is a markedly understudied brain region found to be implicated in hedonic feeding behavior.
 Barson became interested in exploring the role of this region in drug and ethanol consumption due to the orexin projections it receives from the hypothalamus and its high level of orexin receptor expression.
 When rats consumed alcohol, Barson found increases in anterior PVT neuron activity, as indicated by immediate early gene c-Fos immunolabeling.
-These same cells also showed increased expression of oxytocin receptor 2 and when orexin receptor 2 was inhibited in the anterior PVT they saw decreased ethanol consumption, and this was not seen with inhibition of orexin receptor 1.
-These results highlighted a highly specific anatomical and molecular substrate for ethanol intake; orexin receptor 2 signalling in the anterior PVT.
+These same cells also showed increased expression of oxytocin receptor 2 and when orexin receptor 2 was inhibited in the anterior PVT, this led to decreased ethanol consumption, and this was not seen with inhibition of orexin receptor 1.
+These results highlighted a highly specific anatomical and molecular substrate for ethanol intake; orexin receptor 2 signaling in the anterior PVT.

 Since the PVT appeared to play a role in alcohol consumption behavior, Barson was interested in exploring the role of this area in emotional processing.
 They found that overall the anterior PVT was implicated in locomotion, but it appeared to have an enhanced role in novelty-induced activity and anxiety-like behavior, implicating its role in the emotional response to stressful stimuli.

 Barson and her colleagues then started exploring the relationship between behavioral predictors of high ethanol consumption and neurotensin (NT) levels in the PVT.
-They found that rats exhibiting high levels of rearing, were high ethanol consumers, and had lower levels of NT in the posterior PVT compared to rats with moderate levels of rearing.
+They found that rats exhibiting high levels of rearing were high ethanol consumers, and had lower levels of NT in the posterior PVT compared to rats with moderate levels of rearing.
 Further, they showed that NTS appeared to be low in prone rats, and alcohol consumption did not change NTS levels compared to non-prone rats implicating NTS in mediating high alcohol drinking behavior.
 To causally probe this hypothesis, they injected NTS into the posterior PVT and found decreases in ethanol drinking as well as decreases in rearing.
 Their findings directly support the idea that low levels of NTS in the posterior PVT support excessive alcohol consumption.

 Recently, the Barson lab implicated pituitary adenylate cyclase-activating polypeptide (PACAP) and its protein isoform, PACAP-27, in regulation of alcohol consumption in the PVT.
 Alcohol drinking led to an increase in PACAP expression, specifically in the posterior portion of the PVT.
 Barson's findings have highlighted another way in which the PVT may function in the pathogenesis of alcohol consumptive behaviors.